-Exterior parking areas and access thereto shall be provide with a minimum of $\frac{1}{2}$ foot- candle (5.38 1x) of light on the parking surface when the area is unoccupied.
+Exterior parking areas and access thereto shall be provided with a minimum of 1⁄2 foot- candle (5.38 1x) of light on the parking surface when the area is unoccupied.
 Lighting devices shall be protected from weather and by vandalism-resistant covers.